CKRancher/rancher/README.md

 Error: could not find tiller
 ```

-Let's install `tiller` and run again the version command to see how the output changes now.
+Let's install `tiller` and run the version command again to see how the output changes.

 ```
 $ helm init --wait